avantrec/soco-cli/README.md

 The `output_string` return value contains exactly what would have been printed to the console if the command had been run from the command line.

+The public API function definitions include type annotations, to enable type checking with the utility of your choice (e.g., mypy).

 **Examples of use:**

 ```